Jang's meeting was with those he worked with as governor - PDP Chairman — Daily Times Nigeria

-The Plateau State Peoples Democratic Party Chairman, Hon.
-Amos Gombi, has described the stakeholders meeting organised last weekend by Jonah Jang, as gathering of those he worked with as governor for eight years.
+The Chairman of the Plateau State chapter of the Peoples Democratic Party (PDP), Hon.
+Amos Gombi, has described the stakeholders meeting organised last weekend by Jonah Jang, as a gathering of those he worked with as governor for eight years.

 The PDP Chairman stated this on Monday in Jos, while interacting with our correspondent on the current state of the party.